Existence Serrin type results for the Dirichlet problem for the prescribed mean curvature equation in Riemannian manifolds: The a priori estimates

-Roughly speaking, lemma \ref{lema_Est_altura_cond_ricci} says that, under condition \eqref{der_H_3_2}, the parallel hypersurfaces inherit the initial condition on $\Gamma$ throughout the orthogonal geodesics.
-Moreover, the mean curvature of the parallel is an increasing function of $t$.
+\begin{obs} By choosing the function $h$ appropriately condition \eqref{der_H_3} becomes the strong Serrin condition \eqref{StrongSerrinCondition_mainThm} and condition \eqref{der_H_3_2} turns \eqref{cond_H_Ricci_exist}.
+Roughly speaking, Lemma \ref{lema_Est_altura_cond_ricci} says that the parallel hypersurfaces to $\Gamma$ inherit the initial condition \eqref{der_H_3} throughout the orthogonal geodesics provided condition \eqref{der_H_3_2} also holds.
+Moreover, if such a function $h$ exists, necessarily the mean curvature of the parallel hypersurfaces lying inside $\W$ increases along the inner normal geodesics.
+This property is true in mean convex domains of manifolds whose Ricci curvature is non-negative but is not necessarily true in the opposite case (see \eqref{nextRemark}). \end{obs}